-What You Need For A Medical Certificate – At most clinics or doctor’s offices, you’ll only need your passport.
-Sometimes, though, you’ll also need a photograph so it’s better just to take one with you when you go.
+What You Need For A Medical Certificate – At most hospitals, clinics or doctor’s offices, you will only need your passport.
+Sometimes, though, you will also need a photograph so it is better just to take one with you when you go.
 You can get a photograph at any photo kiosk or shop, and they usually cost around 150 baht (about $5) for eight passport sized photos.

-It’s a good investment, as you need photos for everything in Thailand so you’ll have some on hand if you get them now.
+It’s a good investment, as you need photos for everything in Thailand so you will have some on hand for future purposes if you get them now.
 Just make sure the photo is on a plain white or blue background.

 Where To Get a Medical Certificate in Thailand – Some people go to a private hospital to get a medical certificate in Thailand.
-It’s not necessary and it’s also a lot more expensive.
+It is not necessary, and it is also a lot more expensive.

-Just show up at a clinic, tell the nurse on duty you need a health certificate and you’ll usually be shown in to see a doctor almost immediately.
-I’ve never waited more than 15 minutes and the whole medical exam takes five minutes, so you should be out of there in less than 45 minutes at most clinics.
+Just show up at a clinic, tell the nurse on duty you need a health certificate and you will usually be shown in to see a doctor almost immediately.

 Medical Certificate in English or Thai? – The last clinic I went to asked me if I wanted the certificate in English or Thai.
 You must get the certificate in Thai, or the Thai labor department won’t accept it for your work permit, but you can also get one in English if you like.

-They’ll normally charge you an extra 50 baht, but it’s well worth it, just to have a medical certificate you can actually read.
+They will normally charge you an extra 50 baht, but it is well worth it, just to have a medical certificate you can actually read.

-Renewal of Medical Certificate in Thailand – Some foreigners report they don’t have to get a medical certificate every time they renew their work permit.
-I’ve always had to get one.
-Honestly, it’s safer just to get a new one every year when your work permit comes up for renewal.
-After all, it’s less than $5 and takes a few minutes.
+Renewal of Medical Certificate in Thailand – Some foreigners report they don’t have to get a medical certificate every time they renew their work permit, which is a little confusing as I have always had to get one., and so has everyone else I know.